 Quartz obsession interlude

 David Bandurski on the American story at the heart of China’s national anthem. ”‘March of the Volunteers’ began its life as the musical score for Children of Troubled Times, a film with strongly leftist themes produced by Shanghai’s Diantong Film Company.
 The film advocated self-sacrifice and embroidered on the theme… of ‘the evils of the treaty-port people who were ruined by Western spiritual pollution.'”
 Read more here.

 Markets close early / Celebrating July 4th / Trump’s Twitter should too

 Matters of debate

 Our best wishes for a productive day.
-Please send any news, comments, artificial meteors, and shark personality tests to email@example.com.
-You can download our iPhone app or follow us on Twitter for updates throughout the day.
+Please send any news, comments, saintly relics, and unemployed scientists to firstname.lastname@example.org.
+You can follow us on Twitter for updates throughout the day.